 When I was finally going to return the 6 pairs of Madewell pants, I lugged them all on the bus down to the end of the line and then found that the Berkeley store was closed for repairs until further notice due to a ceiling leak.
 I then had to make an unplanned trip to SF to return them, which is usually not fun and ends up taking half a day because I will usually try to bundle other SF errands while I’m there.
 It was a long weekend so I’m glad I actually had an extra day for doing that, but then I didn’t get to spend the extra day doing low-key housework like I planned.

 I ended up keeping the 28″ regular of the light wash straight leg (“perfect vintage”) style from Madewell as well as the 27″ curvy petite in the same style.

 If I had tried these on all in one go I would have just kept the curvy petite, but the regular fit is pretty comfortable and does work pretty well with a thicker sweater tucked in so I’m not really mad about that.

-I’ve found that I’ve worn these enough recently that I think two pairs here is excessive.
+I’ve found that I’ve worn these enough recently that the two pairs here is not excessive.
 I’ve found that works for me in staple items with non-stretch waists that I would wear year-round.
 I have two adjacent sizes of the same green corduroy trousers and button-front corduroy midi skirt, and as mentioned above I have two pairs of the black jeans (though those are the same size).